Data cube dimensions

 You can drag dimensions into the filter bar, show bar, and pinboard panels to interactively explore and analyze data.

-In the following figure, the current view within the data cube filters by the Time dimension, __time
+In the following example, the data cube view is filtered by the Time dimension, __time

 in the original table.
-It shows the sum of events by country and number of events:
+It shows the Number of Events during the latest 6 hours by Country Name:

 Number of Events is a data cube measure.
 In contrast to a dimension, a measure represents an output of an aggregation function applied to a corresponding list of dimensions.

-Click on a dimension to activate the dimension preview menu.
+Click on a dimension in the left pane to activate the dimension preview menu.

 Dimension suggestions

-feature to rapidly add many new dimensions.
-Polaris scans the schema that underlies the dataset and automatically suggests a dimension for any column not already represented.
+Click Suggestions at the top of the Dimensions page to review and add potential dimensions.
+Polaris scans the schema that underlies the dataset and automatically suggests dimensions for any columns not already represented.

 Dimension types

-This section discusses some of the many types of dimensions that you can create.
+This section describes the dimension types you can create.

 Time dimensions

-Druid uses a primary time column (called __time
+Druid has a primary time column called __time

-When creating or editing a dimension, select Time as the type to make a time dimension.
-You can also configure the preset granularities that are presented as defaults.
+When creating or editing a dimension, select Time as the type to configure a time dimension.
+You can also configure the default granularities that Pivot presents and select a bucketing option.

 String dimensions